Apple Pie Bars

 Servings & Timing

-• Yield: Makes 24 bars (2-inch squares)
+• Yield: Makes 24 bars (2-inch cute squares)

-• Bake Time: 45 minutes total (crust + bars)
+• Bake Time: 45 minutes in total (both crust and bars)

 Variations